hichana/fdna/PROJECT_PLANNING.md

     - scripts examples walkthrough for pulling DNA data
     - examples of how DNA data can be leveraged across NFT experiences
 - smart contracts and scripts/transactions
-    - NFTCatalog, NFTCatalogAdmin, NFTRetrieval (not deployed to testnet)
+    -x NFTCatalog, NFTCatalogAdmin, NFTRetrieval (not deployed to testnet)
         - get nfts in account
         - get nfts in account from ids
     - Strands